NVIDIA/TensorRT/demo/HuggingFace/README.md

 As a rough but not guaranteed estimate, you should have at least `4*num_parameters` bytes of GPU memory in order to run in `--fp16` mode and at least `8*num_parameters` bytes of GPU memory in order to run in fp32 precision.
 You should also have at least `12*num_parameters` bytes of CPU memory for model loading and engine building and serialization.
 For example, for a 6B model, you should have >=24GB GPU memory for `--fp16`, or >=32GB GPU memory for fp32, and >=72GB CPU memory.
 It is recommended to run `--fp16 --use-cache` to optimize engine build and inference.

-Furthermore, we have identified an issue with `torch.onnx.export` that causes it to increase memory usage by `4*num_parameters`, so in the case of CPU OOM, please ensure you are running with a cached ONNX model.
+Furthermore, we have identified an issue with `torch.onnx.export` with any PyTorch version < 2.1.0 that causes it to increase memory usage by `4*num_parameters`, so in the case of CPU OOM, please ensure you are running with a cached ONNX model.
 This can be achieved by simply rerunning the exact same command after the ONNX model has been saved.
-Alternatively, this memory leak bug has been fixed in the latest PyTorch (2.1.0).
-You may also update your PyTorch version, but it is untested and TRT team does not guarantee its accuracy nor its performance.
+This memory leak bug has been fixed in the latest PyTorch (2.1.0).